-Returning to school after the birth of my daughter, I earned a Master’s of Education in Parent and Child Development from Bank Street College of Education in New York City.
+Returning to school after the birth of my daughter, I earned a MSEd. in Infant/Parent Development from Bank Street College of Education in New York City.
 I have worked as a pre-school teacher and a parent coach.

 In 2003, one of my children, at the age of seven, suffered a traumatic accident.
-While the treatment received for the physical injury was excellent, there was little known or discussed about “trauma.” and its impact on development.
+While the treatment received for the physical injury was excellent, there was little known or discussed about the impact of trauma on child development.
 In fact, the word was rarely used for anything outside of war-related PTSD.
-The term “trauma-informed” would not emerge in the mainstream until years later.
-Trauma Informed Parent was created in an effort to offer other parents and caregivers valuable and up to date resources and information on trauma so that they are as informed as possible while navigating the difficult journey of helping a child or young adult through a traumatic experience.
+Trauma Informed Parent was created in an effort to offer other parents and caregivers up to date resources and information on trauma so that they are as informed as possible while navigating the difficult journey of helping a child or young adult through a traumatic experience.

 Following the 2012 Sandy Hook Elementary School shootings, I became active in Newtown’s recovery efforts working as Community Outreach Director for a local non-profit and co-founding the annual, Newtown Yoga Festival.
 In 2014, I joined The Newtown Recovery and Resiliency Team as a care coordinator.
 The team, funded by the US Department of Justice, was established to assist community members in accessing therapeutic and financial resources in the post traumatic aftermath of the Sandy Hook School shootings.